DarkyGr/ASP.NET-7-EMAIL-1/README.md

 # ASP.NET 7 - SEND EMAIL
+Send content in Normal Text and HTML Text

 This applcation was made with:
 - ASP.NET Core 7 (Web API) - Visual Studio Community 2022